ai-act-cli/annex4ac/README.md

       - run: annex4ac validate -i spec/model.yaml
 ```

-To use the Pro license in CI, add `ANNEX4AC_LICENSE` as an encrypted repository secret.
+Add `ANNEX4AC_LICENSE` as a secret to use PDF export in CI.

 ---